hwameistor/hwameistor/docs/docs/volumes_and_nodes/node_expansion/disk_nodes.md

 Add the node to the Kubernetes cluster or select a Kubernetes node.

-For example, the new node and disk information are as follows:
+For example, suppose you have a new node with the following information:

 - name: k8s-worker-2
 - devPath: /dev/sdb